Locally conformally Kaehler structures on homogeneous spaces: Introduction

-where $\gamma \in \g$ and $f$ is a $p$-cochain (cf. \cite{HS}).
+where $\gamma \in \g$ and $f$ is a $p$-cochain (c.f. \cite{HS}).
 The coboundary operator is defined by

-We are interested in the case when $\g$-module is defined by the representation of $\g$ on $\R$, assigning $X \in \g$ to $-\theta(X)$ for the Lee form $\theta$ on a l.c.K.
-Lie algbera $\g$.
-The corresponding coboundary oparetor is given by
+We are interested in the case where a $\g$-module is defined by the representation of $\g$ on $\R$, assigning $X \in \g$ to $-\theta(X)$ for the Lee form $\theta$ on a l.c.K.
+Lie algebra $\g$.
+The corresponding coboundary operator is given by